 - A map package (.mpkx) contains a map document (.mapx) and all the data referenced by the layers in it.
 Essentially, it's a collection of layer packages along with the map document.

 - A tile package (.tpk) contains a set of tiles (images) from a map or raster dataset that can be published as a web tile or web elevation layer.
-Alternatively, the tile package itself can be used as a basemap in ArcGIS applications.
+Alternatively, you can use the tile package as a basemap in ArcGIS applications.

 - A vector tile package (.vtpk) contains a collection of vector tiles and style resources that contain vector representations of data across a range of scales.

 - A scene layer package (.slpk) contains a cache of a building, a multipatch, an integrated mesh, a point, or a point cloud dataset.